 31 May 2016 by Anna Staford

 Whether you are a first time traveller or a jet setter, having travel insurance is essential.
 Insurance provides you with vital coverage for unforeseen events that can cost thousands, like accidents, or injury and also theft or loss of your belongings.
 However, in certain circumstances your insurance may be invalidated by your actions, or your insurance claim may not be admissible.
-Knowing what can seriously affect your travel insurance can help you stay covered.
+Knowing what can seriously affect and void travel insurance claims can help you stay covered.

 When purchasing travel insurance, you will be asked about any health conditions you or your travel companions have.
 Failure to disclose existing medical conditions can invalidate a medical claim on your travel insurance.
 You must also ensure that you are not travelling against the advice of your doctor, or that of any other medical professional treating you.
 Travel insurance is intended to cover unexpected injury and spontaneous medical issues and will not usually cover any pre-existing or preventable medical conditions unless these are covered as standard by your chosen policy, or have been specifically declared and accepted by your travel insurance company.

 Our Globelink Policy covers over 50 pre-existing medical conditions as standard with no extra premium.

 Normally, travel insurance policies do not include coverage for extreme sports and activities as standard.
 Cover may be available for an additional premium for activities like paragliding, heli-skiing, sky diving and many other activities.
 So, be sure to find out exactly what you are covered for before you partake in any hazardous activities and risk an accident that you may not be covered for.
 Hospital treatment can easily run into thousands of pounds – so the additional premium is worth it.